captain-ray/Datalog_Language_Learning/README.md

 # Datalog language learning.

-### ***Summary***
+#### ***Thoughts:***

-As I followed the tutorial to practice and get into knowing how datalog language works, interestingly I found it is more convenient and concise than SQL.
+As I followed the tutorial to practice and get into knowing how datalog language works, interestingly I found it is more powerful and concise than SQL.